What Does the Bible Say About the Trinity?

 How Can We Describe this Trinity?

-We believe there is one God who eternally exists in three distinct persons: God the Father, God the Son, and God the Holy Spirit, each of whom is truly God.
+We believe there is one God who eternally exists as three distinct persons: God the Father, God the Son, and God the Holy Spirit, each of whom is truly God.

 What Does The Bible Teach about Each Person?